segin-GH/designing-bits-and-boards/fw.md

 ---

-## 3. Static Analysis
+## 4. Static Analysis

-Integrate static analyzers in your CI pipeline to catch bugs early.
+Integrate static analyzers in your CI.

 ### Tools